opensearch-project/documentation-website/_benchmark/reference/telemetry.md

 - `recording-template`: The name of a custom flight recording template.
 It is up to you to correctly install these recording templates on each target machine.
 If none is specified, the default recording template of Java flight recorder is used.
-- `jfr-delay`: (Optional) The length of time to wait before starting to record
+- `jfr-delay`: (Optional) The length of time to wait before starting to record.
 - `jfr-duration`: (Optional) The length of time to record.

 ## jit